 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!

 Arrival at Faro International Airport.
 After just ten minutes we will already be birding within Ria Formosa Nature Park.
 Between the lagoon and saltpans we will find plenty of waders, terns, egrets, Spoonbill, ducks and Flamingo.
-After this brilliant introduction, we will make the short trip to our hotel, our base for the next three nights.
-Overnight Alte.
+After this brilliant introduction, we will make the short trip to our hotel in Alte, our base for the next three nights.

 After breakfast we will drive east to the Castro Marim nature reserve in the Guadiana estuary, near the border with Spain.
 During the morning we will explore the extensive marshes and saltpans of Castro Marim.
 We will have plenty of waders and other waterbirds, including large numbers of Flamingo, Spoonbill, Little Egret, Black-winged Stilt, Avocet, Kentish Plover and Black-tailed Godwit.
 We can also see small numbers of Collared Pratincole, Caspian, Little and Gull-billed Terns and Audouin’s Gull.
 In the dry marshes and dry grassland we will try to spot many other interesting birds like Little Bustard, Stone Curlew, Pallid Swift, Lesser Short-toed Lark and Spectacled Warbler.
 In the afternoon we will visit the salinas of Tavira, in the Ria Formosa nature park, with another good selection of waterbirds.
 Overnight Alte.